Read Success Stories from Real Patients of MIPS Center

 The website was very thorough in explaining what fibroids are, the symptoms (which were everything I had), to sharing the connection between fibroids and estrogen, and what to expect.

 From my first contact with the person that scheduled my initial appointment the experience was great!
 She was very knowledgeable and helpful in directing me to the appropriate MIPS physician for my care.
-Once I met with Dr. Cook and the team I felt immediately at ease.
-Dr. Cook said, “Well, let’s get all the facts first and see what will or will not work!”
-I really liked his interaction and personality.
+Once I met with the Doctor and the team I felt immediately at ease.
 I left with the information I needed and a great pamphlet on uterine fibroid embolization.

 On the day of the procedure, I brought my sister to be my advocate when I was unable to communicate.
-She said that Dr. Cook was just as kind and thorough with her, as he had been with me.
-Dr. Cook said he wished all patients would bring an advocate like I did.
+She said that the physician was just as kind and thorough with her, as he had been with me.
+He said, he wished all patients would bring an advocate like I did.